Schnebly Redland's Winery, An Oasis Among Homestead Farmlands

 Visitors are welcome to bring their own snacks and enjoy an outdoor picnic near the 18-foot coral rock waterfall.
 Koi, pacu and blue African cichlids glide beneath boardwalks.
 Children cool off with tropical slushies or stand on the shaded boardwalks feeding the fish.

-Every Friday night at 6, local bands perform.
-There's an $15 cover charge for adults, $4 for children.
+Every Friday night at 7, local bands perform.

-In 2011, the Schneblys opened a brewery, with tropical-flavored beers.
-The beer garden opened just in time for Oktoberfest.
+In 2011, the Schnebly Winery also opened a brewery, with tropical-flavored beers.

 The Key West Winery